-- Pick up your Race Card(s) and check your Lane assignment.and time of your race.
+- Pick up your Start Card(s) and check your Lane assignment.and time of your race.

-- If you are rowing in a lightweight or coxswain category - go to the Weigh-in Station, step on weigh scales and get stamped.
+- If you are rowing in a lightweight category - go to the Weigh-in Station, step on weigh scales and get stamped.
 The Weigh-in Station will be open from 7:30 a.m. to 12:30 a.m.
 Coxswains do not need to weigh in.

-- Stretch and warm up prior to racing on the Model D Concept 2 warm up ergs in back half of the arena.
+- Stretch and warm up prior to racing on the new warm up ergs in back half of the arena.
 There will be 45 ergs in the warmup area.

-- 7-10 minutes prior to your race you will be called to stand behind your assigned lane.
+- 7-10 minutes prior to your race you will be called to stand near the gate to enter the competition area.
 When your lane is free, you may sit on the erg and continue your warm-up.